I've been painting with acrylics since childhood and enjoy sharing tips about working in this versatile medium.

 In the next photo, you can see how I used a combination of all the colors used in the painting (except for yellow) to make highlights and lowlights in the background.

 15. Add Feather Details

-To make the feathers look more realistic, I used the very tip of a nylon fine-detail brush to paint the feather tips.
-Be careful to have only a tiny amount of paint on the edge of the brush and not too much water in order to get extremely fine lines.
+To make the feathers look more realistic, I used the very tip of a small round brush to paint the feather tips.
+To make fine lines, keep only a small amount of paint the brush.

 16. Add the Finishing Touches